Konstantia Gourzi: Composition

 Konstantia Gourzi's compositional work includes works for solo instruments, chamber music, choir and orchestra.
-She has received important commissions from the Deutsche Staatsoper Berlin, the Radio Symphony Orchestra Frankfurt, the Bayerischer Rundfunk, the Ensemble Musica Nova Israel, the State Orchestra Athens, the Festspiele Europäische Wochen Passau, the Kasseler Tage für Neue Musik, the Ex Novo Ensemble in Venice, the Munich Chamber Orchestra, the Bavarian State Opera Munich, the Archbishopric of Munich and Freising, the Patrimonio Nacional Spain, the Bavarian State Ministry, the Lucerne Festival, the ARD International Music Competition, the BBC, the Staatsphilharmonie Nürnberg, and the Bamberg Symphony Orchestra.
+She has received important commissions from the Deutsche Staatsoper Berlin, the Frankfurt Radio Symphony, the Bayerischer Rundfunk, the Ensemble Musica Nova Israel, the State Orchestra Athens, the Festspiele Europäische Wochen Passau, the Kasseler Tage für Neue Musik, the Ex Novo Ensemble in Venice, the Munich Chamber Orchestra, the Bavarian State Opera Munich, the Archbishopric of Munich and Freising, the Patrimonio Nacional Spain, the Bavarian State Ministry, the Lucerne Festival, the ARD International Music Competition, the BBC, the Staatsphilharmonie Nürnberg, and the Bamberg Symphony Orchestra.
 In her assignments and projects she has often been supported by the Ernst von Siemens Music Foundation.

-In 2002, the premiere of her first orchestral composition Mykene took place under her own direction with the orchestra of the Hessischer Rundfunk in Frankfurt.
+In 2002, the premiere of her first orchestral composition Mykene took place under her own direction with the Frankfurt Radio Symphony.
 In the same year, she was the first woman to conduct Verdi's La Traviata at the State Opera Athens.
 Under commission from the Staatsoper Unter den Linden, Gourzi transformed Haydn's Philemon and Baucis into an innovative play by means of her own compositions.
 This work was reperformed at the Spring Festival Budapest and the Festival European Church Music Schwäbisch Gmünd.

 Konstantia Gourzi was Composer in Residence at the 58th Festival Europäische Wochen Passau, at the festival Aktuelle Musik in Nuremberg, and in 2017/2018 she was a scholar of the Internationales Künstlerhaus Villa Concordia in Bamberg.
 At the ION Festival in Nuremberg, the work Paharión, the Red Angel in the Garden of Las Huelgas was premiered in June 2018 as a concert in motion.
 In addition, she composed the compulsory piece for viola Evening at the window for the ARD International Music Competition 2018.
 In October 2018, the work Transformation – A staged musical work, as a signal against child abuse, commissioned by the Archbishopric of Munich and Freising in collaboration with the Pontifical Gregorian University in Rome, was premiered in the church of Sant'Ignazio.
 This is the first artistic commission from the Catholic Church, on this subject.